ndesar/iHRD-Predict.R/README.md

 # iHRD-Predict.R
 Classify tumors based on Homologous Recombination Pathway Deficiency status of tumors (Authors: Navonil De Sarkar & Sayan Dasgupta.
 Collaborator/Contributor: Brian Hanratty)

+## License
+ndesar/iHRD-Predict.R is licensed under the
+GNU General Public License v3.0
+(refer LICENSE.md)

 iHRD is a binary classification framework for determining tumors' Homologous Recombination pathway's (HR) functional status.
-The current version freeze of iHRD is trained and tested for metastatic prostate tumor classification using standard paired whole-exome sequencing derived genomic features.
+The current version freeze of iHRD is trained and tested for metastatic prostate tumor classification using paired whole-exome sequence data derived genomic features.

 ## Description
-iHRD is an implementation of the SVM Radial Basis Function to do a binary classification.
+iHRD is an implementation of the support vector machine (SVM) Radial Basis Function(RBF) to do a binary classification.

 ## Uses